Individual Voluntary Agreements Safeguard Assets

 Liquid cash in bank accounts must be applied toward outstanding financial obligations.
 In specific circumstances, however, homes may be exempted.
 This is most often true when accumulated equity is below 5,000.
 Conversely, high accumulated home equity usually triggers expected inclusion in the IVA plan.

 The bright side is that retirement pensions have no economic exposure during IVAs.
 Nonetheless, contributions could be forcibly decreased or suspended until the Individual Voluntary Agreement is complete.
-As pension payments are included in debt repayment calculations, it imprudent to contribute large sums just prior to applying for an Agreement because doing so looks like a deliberate effort to conceal assets.
+As pension payments are included in debt repayment calculations, it imprudent to contribute large sums just prior to applying with iva calculator because doing so looks like a deliberate effort to conceal assets.

 3) What Are Eligibility Requirements for Individual Voluntary Agreements?